What is CamEd Open Access Repository?

 Select a community to browse its collections.

-• CamEd Business Review (ISSN 3007-8768) is an open access journal published by CamEd Business School.
+• CamEd Business Review (ISSN 3007-8768) is an open access professional or executive review published by CamEd Business School.
 Learn more at https://cam-ed.edu.kh/camed-business-review/

 • Faculty Publication Forum (ISSN 3008-1017) is a peer-reviewed, open access, scholarly periodical published by CamEd Business School.
 Learn more at https://cam-ed.edu.kh/faculty-publications/